foozio/ferritedb/OPERATIONS.md

 # Operations Guide

-This guide covers operational aspects of running RustBase in production, including deployment, monitoring, backup strategies, and maintenance procedures.
+This guide covers operational aspects of running FerriteDB in production, including deployment, monitoring, backup strategies, and maintenance procedures.

 ## Table of Contents